kwamzzzz/alx-system_engineering-devops/README.md

-This is the README for the root which is not empty
+This is the README for the root which is not empty Second commit